drewherron/dotfiles/fonts/.fonts/readme.md

 Don't forget:

-after stowing the fonts folder, use `fc-cache -f`
+After stowing the fonts folder, use `fc-cache -vf`

+You can verify install with:
+`fc-list | grep "font name"`